Hospital Admissions for Asthma

-Hospital admissions for asthma have been proposed as a target indicator of improvements in asthma care, but the factors underlying variations in hospital admission rates are poorly understood.
-Admission to hospital during an asthma attack may indicate the first episode in the disease or a failure of preventive care for established asthma.
+Hospital admissions for asthma are often used as a target indicator of improvements in asthma care, but we have poor understanding of the factors underlying variations in hospital admission rates.
+Admission to hospital during an asthma attack may indicate the first asthma episode or a failure of preventive care for established asthma.
 Hospital care may be important to prevent a fatal outcome in severe or troublesome asthma.
-Historically, the relationship between asthma prevalence, severity, admissions, and mortality rates in high-income countries has been complex.
-Changes in the admission rate over time correlate (albeit imperfectly) with changes in the prevalence and severity of childhood asthma.
-However, the relative ranking of national admission rates for asthma is not consistent between children and adults.
+Historically, the relationship between asthma prevalence, severity and admission rates in high-income countries (HICs) has been complex, but changes in the admission rate over time correlate, albeit imperfectly, with changes in the prevalence and severity of childhood asthma.

 Trends over time

-Taking a 50-year perspective, the “epidemic” of asthma admissions bears no temporal relationship to two epidemics of asthma mortality (in the 1960s and the 1980s, related to the use of older asthma relievers with potentially toxic side effects), nor to time trends for self-reported asthma prevalence (Figure 3).
-However, data from the United Kingdom show a peak of primary care contacts for acute asthma, particularly among children, in the early 1990s, similar to that of asthma hospital admissions.
-This suggests a rise and fall in the incidence of asthma attacks in the community, rather than simply a change in patterns of referral to secondary care, or a reduction in the severity threshold for admission to the hospital ward.
+In most European countries (Figure 1), agestandardised asthma admission rates from 2001-2005 to 2011-2015 declined, with an over two-fold reduction in some countries.
+Adult and child/adolescent admission rates declined to a similar degree (Figure 2).
+The continuing decline in asthma admission rates among children is part of a longer-term rise and fall, which peaked in several HICs the early 1990s (Figure 3).
+Taking a 50-year perspective, the ‘epidemic’ of asthma admissions bears no temporal relationship to two epidemics of asthma mortality (in the 1960s and the 1980s, discussed in Chapter 5), nor to time trends of self-reported asthma prevalence (Figure 3).
+However, data from the United Kingdom showed a peak of primary care contacts for acute asthma, particularly among children, in the early 1990s, similar to that of asthma hospital admissions.
+This suggested a rise and fall in the incidence of asthma attacks in the community, rather than simply a change in patterns of referral to secondary care, or a reduction in the severity threshold for admission to the hospital ward.

-An international comparison of time trends in asthma admissions and asthma drug sales in 11 countries during the 1990s found that increased sales of inhaled corticosteroids (“preventer” medication) were associated with a decline in rates of hospital admissions for asthma.
-However, inhaled corticosteroids became more widely used for asthma during the 1980s, a period of increasing hospital admission rates among children.
-Thus, it is not possible to draw firm conclusions about the extent to which uptake of effective “preventer” medication has reduced hospital admission rates for asthma in high-income countries.
+An international comparison of time trends in asthma admissions and asthma drug sales in 11 countries during the 1990s found that increased inhaled corticosteroids (ICS) sales were associated with a decline in hospital admission rates for asthma.
+During the 1980s, ICS became more widely used for asthma prevention, however hospital admission rates for children increased during this period.
+Thus, it is not possible to draw firm conclusions about the extent to which uptake of effective ‘preventer’ medication has reduced hospital admission rates for asthma in HICs.

 Relationship of hospital admissions to other measures of the burden of asthma